Anxiety Therapy for High-Achieving Women

 • When choosing a therapist for anxiety it’s essential to find someone who not only has the right credentials but also understands your lifestyle and goals.
 Look for:

-• Specialization in anxiety as well as the concerns you're facing (e.g., imposter syndrome, burnout, perfectionism)
+• Specialization in anxiety as well as the concerns you're facing (e.g., provides imposter syndrome therapy and perfectionism therapy).

 • Experience with high-achieving women, leaders, business owners, women working in male-dominated fields.